terragrunt.hcl

 are evaluated before dependency

-blocks, you can not bind outputs from dependency
+blocks, you cannot bind outputs from dependency

 into locals